 Why the IUHPFL is Different

 - The IUHPFL Academic Focus

-- The Host Family Experience
+- The IUHPFL Host Family Experience

 "My IUHPFL students contribute tremendously to my classroom.
 They bring authenticity to the language.
 They share their experiences and get other students excited about the Program and the culture.
 They share challenges they had to overcome, tearful days and lonely moments.
 But they always finish by saying what an absolutely awesome experience it was.
 They laugh about the dumb things they were embarrassed to have done and teach all the cuss words I'm not allowed to say.
 It's truly real and the other kids admire them and wish they too could have that opportunity."
-Maggie Strahl, former Spanish teacher at Centerville High School and former IUHPLF instructor
+Maggie Strahl, former Spanish teacher at Centerville High School and former IUHPFL instructor

 Limited Time Investment

-The IUHPFL realizes that high school teachers are extremely busy and has streamlined the time investment to a few hours per year.
-Instead, the majority of the work is done by the applying student.
+The IUHPFL realizes that high school teachers are extremely busy and has therefore streamlined the time investment to a few hours per year.
+The majority of the work is done by the applying student.
 Teachers and counselors mostly take on the role of advisor, helping students and guardians find information, making sure students participate in the language test and observe all due dates for applications and later acceptance materials.

 Applicants’ current foreign language teachers also provide an appraisal about the student’s foreign language ability.
 Again this form is online and should require a limited investment of time.